-Over the coming years it is expected that as contracts come to an end within Babcock Land Limited this company will become dormant and any extensions or re-bids for contracts will be made from another Company within the Babcock International Group.
+Over the coming years it is expected that as contracts come to an end within Babcock Land Limited this Company will cease to be a trading entity and any extensions or re-bids for contracts will be made from another Company within the Babcock International Group.
+As such the Company will become an investment holding company only and therefore still a.